00xbyte/00xbyte.github.io/_posts/2024-10-08-hacking-smart-car-cams.md

 As the entire world races torwards connectivity, time-to-market is often prioritized over security.
 In today's episode - finding vulnerabilities in smart car appliences!

-> Improper authorization may lead to unauthorized access to smart car appliences (dash cams, car infotainment systems), granting access to location history, videos and more.
+If you recognize one of the logos in the picture above, you might be at risk!
+Improper authorization may lead to unauthorized access to smart car appliences (dash cams, car infotainment systems), granting access to location history, videos and more.

 ## Affected Vendors:
 - Szime
-- Proof.co.il
+- Proof.co.il (Fixed)

-After several attempts to contact both vendors (on multiple channels) with no reply, I am publishing the details of this vulnerability so that users can protect themselves from vehicle surveillance.
+After several attempts to contact both vendors (on multiple channels) for over a year, I am publishing the details of this vulnerability so that users can protect themselves from vehicle surveillance.
+Proof.co.il have confirmed and fixed the issue, but Szime have not responded.

 # The vulnerability